PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/total_revenue.png"/></div>

-This metric provides a clear measure of the overall financial performance of pizza sales.
-It indicates the total amount of money generated from pizza orders over a specific period, reflecting the revenue potential of your
+This metric serves as a key indicator of the business's financial health and performance, directly reflecting its ability to generate income from its operations.

 + __Average Order Value:__